If marketing is about creating demand for your products and services, social media is a no brainer.

 It’s so important that you have a social media strategy that aligns with your objective as then you can determine whether your social media strategy is successful or not.
 For example, if the objective is to drive sales, instead of focusing on likes and comments, you’ll want to track performance metrics such as list growth and conversion rates.

-Once you’ve created a strategy, you want to measure and evaluate your metrics so that you can optimise your results.
+Once you’ve created a strategy, you want to measure and evaluate your metrics so that you can optimize your results.

 Block out time at the end of each month to plan the content and dates for the next 4 weeks.
 Create a social media calendar and include the content and dates and times of your posts.
 This will ensure that you strategically plan content that adds value and promotes your products and services.

 You can use scheduling tools such as buffer or SmarterQueue to schedule posts across multiple networks.
-This allows you to schedule, publish and analyse posts on one single dashboard.
+This allows you to schedule, publish and analyze posts on one single dashboard.

 I’d love to hear from you.
 How do you manage your social media?
 Leave a comment below!